HTTP5214-Winter2023/team-C4RBON/AadritChauhan/AadritChauhan-standup-log.md

 - Team members had a discussion about indicidual resposibilities.

 ## Restrospective meeting
-- What went well: The project idea was finalised
+- What went well: The project idea was finalised.
 - Despite being a big team, our coordination went well.
 - What did not go well: Responsibilities couldn’t be finalised because we all wanted to work in different areas.